A dinner party wouldn’t be complete without a great centerpiece to bring together a theme or add some glamour to the occasion.

-It’s easy to get distracted deciding on the design of the centrepiece itself and forget to consider something more important – can your guests see each other across the table?
+It’s easy to get distracted deciding on the design of the centerpiece itself and forget to consider something more important – can your guests see each other across the table?

 Avoid fragrant flowers

-Having worked so hard to prepare a delicious three course meal, the last thing you want is the overpowering scent of the centrepiece interrupting the flavour of the food – or the sneezes of an unfortunate guest with allergies!
+Having worked so hard to prepare a delicious three-course meal, the last thing you want is the overpowering scent of the centerpiece interrupting the flavour of the food – or the sneezes of an unfortunate guest with allergies!

 Poppies, sunflowers and dahlias are all fragrance-free and make good choices for your table arrangement but for the winter season try evergreens, holly or a winter cactus for something festive and free from overpowering smells.